Ask Experts Questions for FREE Help!

 So considering he will be filing for 3 months with the gross income of 15000 (5000 X 3)

-so the total tax he pay will be 15.3% of the gross salary (15000 X 15.3%= 2295) out of which half of it is already withheld from my paycheck. so he will be liable for 1147.5 for the quarter.
+so the total tax he pay will be 15.3% of the gross salary (15000 X 15.3%= 2295) out of which half of it is already withheld from my paycheck.
+So he will be liable for 1147.5 for the quarter.
 I will appreciate if you guys are validate that the above calculation is true.
 Will this be calculated through form 941?

 AtlantaTaxExpert

-Nov 4, 2006, 09:28 AM
+Nov 4, 2006, 10:28 AM

 Your Social Security and Medicare tax calculations are correct.

-All he has to do is add the $422.92 that was witheld from your check for federal income taxes to the Form 941, then mail the form in by April 15, June 15, Sep 15 or Jan 15.
+All he has to do is add the $422.92 that was withheld from your check for federal income taxes to the Form 941, then mail the form in by April 15, June 15, Sep 15 or Jan 15.
 A similar state form is required for the NJ taxes withheld.

 He is OVER the threshold allowed for him to mail in the money on a quarterly basis.
 That has to be deposited monthly at a federal reserve bank.